 Here's what the data says.
 For the full breakdown by company size, industry, and with actionable frameworks, download the complete UK Gifting & Recognition Benchmarks Report 2026.

-The sample spans every company size - from micro businesses (1-50 employees, 24% of respondents) through to enterprise organisations with 1,000+ employees (19%).
 Tech & Software leads the industry breakdown at 32%, followed by Professional Services (24%), Hospitality & F&B (13%), and Healthcare & Pharma (8%).

-The most common spend is £50 to £200 per employee per year.
+The most common employee gifting spend in the UK is £50 to £200 per employee per year.
 Just over half of respondents (52.9%) fall into that band.
 Another 23.5% spend under £50 per head.

 At the other end, just 3.5% spend between £500 and £1,000.
 Nobody in our survey goes above £1,000.

-Yes.
-But not how you'd expect.
+Yes - but not how you'd expect.

 Small companies (51-250 employees) cluster heavily in the £50-£200 range - nearly two-thirds sit there.
 But at enterprise level, almost a third spend less than £50 per head.
 The total budget might be bigger, but it gets spread across so many people that the per-person amount often ends up smaller than at a company with 100 employees.